Every professional displayed on Counselling Directory has been independently

 I also work with those experiencing difficulties during and after pregnancy including anxiety and depression, miscarriage and reproductive loss, attachment issues, re-emergence of childhood issues and changes in the relationship as new parents.
 Counselling and psychotherapy offer you the opportunity to talk about how you feel, look at the underlying factors that have contributed to how you are feeling, as well as helping you to change the way you feel and start to enjoy motherhood.

-I offer both open-ended, long-term counselling and short-term counselling all in person, or online.
+I offer both open-ended, long-term counselling and short-term counselling all in person, online or on the telephone.
 During our initial meeting, we would decide together what the best approach might be for you.

 Training, qualifications & experience

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) which means I adhere to their Ethical Framework for Good Practice.

 I hold a post graduate diploma in psychodynamic counselling which is accredited by the BACP.

 I am a registered member of the British Infertility Counselling Association (BICA).

 I hold an up to date DBS certificate and am fully insured.